AaltoSciComp/scicomp-docs/about/rse.rst

 including those which just want a service and not necessarily to learn how to do it themselves.
 As part of this service, one can get:

-* Developing or maintaining specific software or services.
+* Developing or maintaining specific software, services, demos, or implementations.
 * Software support that lasts beyond the time frame of a single student's attention
 * Software development as a service